hartmast/Constsem_Helsinki/index.Rmd

 ## Experimental study

-> - inspired by experimental approaches to progressive vs. non-progressive framing in Dutch and German (Flecken & Gerwien 2013, Hartmann 2016)

 > - designed with *jsPsych* (de Leeuw 2016)

 > - focus on the construal of temporal distance